poult-lab/daily-word/english_words_ learning.md

 [adj] {~ (to sth)} surplus cash. "more than is needed or used"

 [adj]  {~ (to sth)} These items are surplus to requirements (= not needed) .

+09.mystique [mɪˈstiːk]

+[noun] The mystique surrounding the **monarchy** has gone for ever.

+"the quality of being **mysterious** or secret that makes sb/sth seem interesting or attractive"

+10.mysterious /mɪˈstɪriəs/

+[adj] He died in mysterious circumstances.

+"difficult to understand or explain; strange"

+[adj] {especially of people} A mysterious young woman is living **next door**.

+"strange and interesting because you do not know much about them"

+[adj] He was being very mysterious about where he was going.

+"not saying much about sth, especially when other people want to know more"

+11.monarchy /ˈmɑːnərki/

+[noun] plans to abolish the monarchy.

+"a system of government by a king or a queen"